 Then when the next grading period starts, you just take down the current A-Z prompts and put up the next ones.
 Rinse and repeat.

 Yes.
 I have A-Z Writing Projects for all throughout the school year that I am happy to share!

-So yeah… setting these up each grading period has literally done away with kids wondering what to do next because officially, there’s always something for them to be working on and I don’t have to stop and explain it every day in every class.
+So yeah… setting these up each grading period or each month has literally done away with kids wondering what to do next because officially, there’s always something for them to be working on and I don’t have to stop and explain it every day in every class.